auraphp/Aura.Router/README.md

 The `{id}` token is any series of non-slash characters, and the `{format}` token is an optional dot-format file extension (including the dot itself).
+The `controller` value comes from the route name prefix, and the `action` value comes from the route name.

 If you want calls to `attachResource()` to create a different series of REST routes, use the `setResourceCallable()` method to set your own callable to